guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 Note that we included a label for our run using the ``--label`` option.
 We'll use this convention throughout the tutorial so we can easily idenfity our runs.
-In this case we're indicating that the run is cloud based and uses 1,000 steps.
+In this case, we're indicating that the run is cloud based and uses 1,000 steps.

 !!! note
     Earlier we used ``guild train census`` to train our model.
-The [](cmd:train) command is an [alias](term:operation-alias) for the `train` operation so our previous command was equivalent to running ``guild run train:census``.
-The `cloudml-train` operation doesn't have an alias so we have to use the [](cmd:run) command in this case.
+The [](cmd:train) command is an [alias](term:operation-alias) for the `train` operation, so our previous command was equivalent to running ``guild run census:train``.
+The `cloudml-train` operation doesn't have an alias, so we have to use the [](cmd:run) command in this case.

 The remote operation will take longer to run because Cloud ML first